osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ### Add a system component

-Complete the following procedure to add a new component to the system:
+Complete the following steps to add a new component to the system:

-1. Using any text editor, create a file that contains the component to be added to the system in JSON form.
+1. Using any text editor, create a file that contains the component to be added to the system in the JSON format.

     - For content structure, see [Examples](#examples).
     - For a table of all available parameters, see [System components parameters](#system-components-parameters).